 Host, State of Wonder Host

-April Baer hosts the weekly arts show, State of Wonder, covering how art is made and consumed.
-Prior to this assignment, she worked as a reporter and was the local host of Morning Edition.
+April Baer hosts the weekly radio arts show, State of Wonder, at Oregon Public Broadcasting, covering how art is made and consumed.
+Prior to this assignment, she worked as a reporter and was the local host of Morning Edition at OPB

 The demise of Business for Culture and Arts presents an opportunity for new ideas.